pumPCin/AntiSplit-M/README.md

 * Press (open) the file and select AntiSplit M in available options
 * Open the app from launcher and press the button then select the split APK file.

+**If the file picker is not letting you select an XAPK file, try renaming it to a ZIP.
+If it still doesn't work, try extracting the ZIP and selecting the APKs inside.**

 There is also a menu in the app that allows selecting an app from those installed on the device as a split APK.

 Note: An APK must be signed in order to install it (unless you have [Core Patch](https://github.com/LSPosed/CorePatch)).
 If you are planning to further modify the APK, you only need to sign it after the modifications.
 Some apps verify the signature of the APK or take other measures to check if the app was modified, which may cause it to crash on startup.